Drug Driving Legal Limits

 How are the drug driving limits calculated?

-The UK drug driving limits are calculated based on the amount of the drug “per litre of blood”.
+The UK drug driving test result limits are calculated based on the amount of the drug “per litre of blood”.

 It is impossible to say exactly how much of a drug you will need to consume before reaching the legal threshold.
 Remember, the quantity that puts you over the limit may not put another individual taking the same amount over the legal threshold.